HP1324/darrt/lib/misc/planning.md

   - [x] Allow to set reminder on time, or before some minutes
   - [x] The previous reminder logic will remain as it is
   - [x] Sort reminders by time in list
+- [x] When restoring data from drive, set task notifications if task has reminders